 Where can I find information on glyphosate and weed killers?

-The list of trade names on this page "may help you find out whether you are using this chemical at home or work."
+You may also wish to explore the Ground Water & Drinking Water Consumer Factsheet on Glyphosate at: http://www.epa.gov/safewater/pdfs/factsheets/soc/tech/glyphosa.pdf.
+The list of trade names in this document may help you find out whether you are using this chemical at home or work.

 The following Web sites provide additional information on glyphosate.